krojzl/sap-hana/pages/generic_architecture/module_high_availability.md

 Second challenge that needs to be addressed is port used for connecting to System Database (`3xx13` for ODBC/JDBC/SQLDBC access).
 This port is dependent on `system_number` of given SAP HANA System and therefore can differ.
 Solution to this problem is to allocate additional port (same across all SAP HANA Systems) on which System Database Tenant will listen.
 The procedure is described in [Administration Guide: Configure Host-Independent Tenant Addresses](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/7fb37b4733fe44d08dfabca03845060b.html).

-The procedure how to move Tenant Database to new SAP HANA System ("Tenant relocation") is described here {TODO}.
+The procedure how to relocate SAP HANA system using Virtual Hostname/IP ("Instance Move") is described here {TODO}.

 Additional Information: